 They can be anything from plane crashes to terrorist bombings to planetary explorations to the flooding of new shopping centres (at least in Singapore).

 Naturally, the stuff that makes us aroused the most gets shared the most.
-As I’ve highlighted earlier, outrage is a huge trigger – think of Dave Carroll’s “United Breaks Guitars” video.
-Joy, sorrow, and empathy are also huge emotional levers which helps content to get shared.
+As I’ve highlighted earlier, outrage (or anger) is a huge trigger – think of Dave Carroll’s “United Breaks Guitars” video.

 We’re all victims of the herd effect (ie monkey see, monkey do).
 When we see others doing something, we’re more likely to follow their example.